 These are not the same as garages.
 An auto body shop is where you want to take your car after it’s been in an accident and there is vehicle damage.
 Why?
 Because auto body shops specifically fix the body of your vehicle — your frame, doors, windows, bumpers, etc. They have specialized equipment and experience that most standard auto repair shops don’t have access to.
 Some auto body shops may also be able to repair internal issues with your car, but not always.
 Your insurance provider is usually a great source to help find a great auto body shop, but we’ll touch more on that later.

 This may be where you purchased your new, certified pre-owned, or used vehicle.
 They’re usually a good bet when it comes to specialty repairs on specific models as their mechanics are trained by manufacturers.
 However, they do sit on the higher end of the cost scale.

-This category refers to garages that specialize on either specific cars or specific areas of a vehicle.
+This category refers to garages that specialize in either specific cars or specific areas of a vehicle.
 For example, you may take your Volkswagen to a garage that specializes in European cars; or, you may visit a transmission shop to get an expert opinion on your car’s transmission.
-Again, it’s important to shop around a bit when it comes to these auto repair shops.
+Again, it’s important to shop around a bit when it comes to these businesses.

 Ask your friends and family (or read reviews).